larryknaebelobsidian/kingdom/Proposition 114. This Kingdom, being identified with the elect Jewish nation, its establishment at the restoration embraces the supremacy of that nation over the nations of the earth..md

 >p.
 96 Vol. 2 Prop 114 Obs.
 5 -- slightly reformatted
 ### A stumbling block
 >Obs.
 6. This supremacy of the Jewish nation is a stumbling-block to many (who misapprehend its connection with the saints, etc.), and the most bitter and sarcastic remarks are levelled against it.
+>p.
+96 Vol. 2 Prop 114 Obs.
+6
 ### Many Jewish achievers
 >Obs.
-7. Milman (His. of the Jews), Wines (Com. on Laws), and others, have shown that past history records the fact that science, art, philosophy, history, jurisprudence, politics, statesmanship, finance, education, etc., are adorned with splendid Jewish names—names suggestive of vigorous intellect, large attainments, great skill, profound wisdom, and vast knowledge.
-If the Hebrew race in its dispersion, under its disabilities and humiliation among nations, has exhibited such talent, genius, energy, learning, enterprise, and power, what will they not become when restored to their own land under the peculiar and elevating guidance of their long expected, and at length arrived, Messiah?
+7. Milman (*His. of the Jews*), Wines (*Com. on Laws*), and others, have shown that past history records the fact that science, art, philosophy, history, jurisprudence, politics, statesmanship, finance, education, etc., are adorned with splendid Jewish names—names suggestive of vigorous intellect, large attainments, great skill, profound wisdom, and vast knowledge.
+If the Hebrew race in its dispersion, under its disabilities and humiliation among nations, has exhibited such talent, genius, energy, learning, enterprise, and power, *what* will they not become *when* restored to their own land under the peculiar and elevating guidance of their long expected, and at length arrived, *Messiah*?
+>p.
+100-101 Vol. 2 Prop 114 Obs.
+6